last-g/stups2go/README.md

 The go-agent templates take similar arguments as the go-server.
 The extra arguments are those:

-* GoServerUrl
+* GoServerDomain
-  * The URL where you find your Go server e.g. `https://delivery.example.org`.
+  * The domain where you find your Go server e.g. `delivery.example.org`.
-* GoServerRegistrationKey
+* GoAgentRegistrationKey
   * The preshared registration key for Go agents to automatically register with your Go server.
+* GoAgentEnvironments
+  * The environment to announce to the Go server.
+As an example, this could be `test` or `prod`.
-* AgentCount
+* GoAgentCount
   * Your agents will run in an auto scaling group but currently there is no metric to truly automatically scale.
 You can manage the count of agents dynamically with your ASG.